oauth-wg/oauth-selective-disclosure-jwt/main.md

 the issuer MAY create the key pair for the holder, or holder and issuer MAY use pre-established key material.

-Note: need to define how holder public key is included, right now examples are using `sub_jwk` I think.
+Note: Examples in this document use `cnf` Claim defined in [@RFC7800] to include raw public key by value in SD-JWT.

 ## Example 1: SD-JWT